uriel1998/ainkcontracts/AInk_contract_artist.md

 ![](aink_logo.png "Alliteration Ink")  \

 #PARTIES
-This AGREEMENT is made as of the Effective Date above by and between:
+This AGREEMENT is made as of the Effective Date below by and between:
 Legal Name:                                                   ("The Artist")
 Address:
 SSN/EIN: